-You’ll come away with practical information you can apply right away to improve your interactions with at-risk families and ensure better outcomes for children.
+Participants came away with practical information that can be applied right away to improve interactions with at-risk families and ensure better outcomes for children.

-- Session 4 - Behavior Strategies for Children with Autism: Supporting Social-Emotional Skills
+- [Completed] Session 4 - Behavior Strategies for Children with Autism: Supporting Social-Emotional Skills

 Presented by Merle Crawford, M.S., OTR/L, and Barbara Weber, M.S., CCC-SLP

-Overview: Perfect for parents and early intervention providers, this one-hour virtual event gives you the practical guidance you need to support positive behavior in young children who have a diagnosis of autism (or signs that they may be on the autism spectrum).
-Two expert presenters will explain the core deficits of autism and discuss how behavior and social-emotional skills are affected by challenges in specific areas, from flexibility to social communication.
-Useful tips and strategies to build social-emotional skills and make positive behavior changes will be highlighted.
+Overview: Perfect for parents and early intervention providers, this one-hour virtual event gave participants the practical guidance needed to support positive behavior in young children who have a diagnosis of autism (or signs that they may be on the autism spectrum).
+Two expert presenters explained the core deficits of autism and discussed how behavior and social-emotional skills are affected by challenges in specific areas, from flexibility to social communication.
+Useful tips and strategies to build social-emotional skills and make positive behavior changes were highlighted.